Skip to main content

 - Scholarship to be paid out end of Academic Year

-- Required to attend 4 IGC events
+- Required to attend 4 IGC events a year

 Requirements:

+Essay must respond to the following prompt: What does responsible leadership require in a constitutional republic?
 Leadership is one of the most frequently invoked—and least carefully defined—concepts in civic life.
 Too often, it is reduced to charisma, authority, or personal success.
 This essay prompt is designed to push students beyond those superficial understandings and toward a more demanding discussion.
 Effective leaders do not simply act; they act within limits, guided by principles such as consent, the rule of law, and respect for the rights of others.
 In this sense, leadership in the American tradition is inseparable from citizenship itself.

 $1,776 – Up to 30 will be awarded during the 2026-27 academic year in celebration of America250